Site map

 As it turns out, the PGRMT IS enabled by default.

 It takes about 0.8 seconds to send these sentences at 4800 bps.
-With all sentences enabled it takes longer then one second.
+With all sentences enabled it takes longer than one second.
 Which means that the time is available only once per TWO seconds.

 Configuring NTPD